ITlodestar/stripe_xero/readme.md

 **Scopes**

-You can use the default scopes included in this example config.json, but to expirement with the full list of scopes and what they do please see [this list](https://developer.xero.com/documentation/oauth2/scopes).
+You can use the default scopes included in this example config.json. some explanations:

-some explanations:

 "openid profile email" - access openid and user info (idtoken)